On This Day In Judy Garland’s Life And Career – January 13

 Check out The Judy Room’s Spotlight on A Star Is Born here.

-January 13, 1962: “Smile, Joey, Smile” – The recent photo of Judy and her three children, Liza Minnelli and Lorna and Joe Luft, leaving New York for Los Angeles, was making the rounds of the papers.
+January 13, 1962: “Smile, Joey, Smile” – The recent photo of Judy and her three children, Liza Minnelli, Lorna Luft, and Joe Luft, leaving New York for Los Angeles, was making the rounds of the papers.

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.